spiceai/cookbook/hashed_partitioning/README.md

-# Hashed Partitioning with DuckDB
+# Hashed Partitioning with Cayenne

 Works with `v1.9.0+`